heytdep/heytdep.github.io/drafts/36)--pub)--Personal thoughts on Key Management Services <> Trusted Execution Environments and Exploring Possible Alternatives.md

 Note that since we're strictly talking about confidentiality of encrypted data dumps that may already be in the hands of the adversary (in fact, it should be in the hands of everyone!), the KMS can't employ many counter measures.

-The only thing that changes here is that implementing secret sharing so that it mimics complex governance is more difficult and that attacking on shared secrets whose shards are intelligently handled to mimic complex governance systems can be retroactive:
+The only thing that changes here is that implementing secret sharing so that it mimics complex governance is more difficult, additionally carrying on an attack on shared secrets whose shards are intelligently handled to mimic complex governance systems is retroactive:

 - t1: $\Pi$'s state dumps are published and encrypted to 3 shards with a threshold of 2.
 - t2: $\Pi$ improves its council's safety so from now on the state dumps are encrypted to 10 shards with a threshold of 7.